Westwood, Los Angeles: History

+The area was originally founded to care for soldiers of the Civil War and the Indian Wars.

 Development

 Westwood was developed on the lands of the historic Wolfskill Ranch, a 3000 acre parcel that Arthur Letts, the successful founder of the Broadway and Bullock's department stores, purchased in 1919.
 Upon Arthur Letts' death, his son-in-law, Harold Janss, vice president of Janss Investment Company, inherited the land.
 He began to develop the area and started to advertise for new homes in 1922.

-The Los Angeles Times reported the news: "Westwood, the subdivision of the Wolfskill Ranch, 3300 acre of scenic territory between the city and Santa Monica, is to be opened to homeseekers and investors today by the Janss Investment Company.
+The Los Angeles Times on October 29, 1922 reported the news: "Westwood, the subdivision of the Wolfskill Ranch, 3300 acre of scenic territory between the city and Santa Monica, is to be opened to homeseekers and investors today by the Janss Investment Company.
 The tract comprises approximately 1000 residential and business lots, situated west of the Los Angeles Country Club on Santa Monica Boulevard and the Rancho Country Club on Pico Boulevard."

-UCLA
+University of California, Los Angeles

 Meanwhile, the Southern Branch of the University of California had been established on Vermont Avenue in Los Angeles, where enrollment expanded so rapidly that by 1925 the institution had outgrown the site.
 The selection of a new campus in the Westwood hills was announced on March 21, 1925.
 The owners of the estate, the Janss brothers, agreed to sell the property for approximately $1 million ($ million in dollars), less than one-third the land's value.
 Municipal bond measures passed by Los Angeles, Santa Monica, Beverly Hills and Venice provided for that amount.
 Proposition 10, a state bond measure passed that year, provided $3 million for construction.
 Thus the University of California at Los Angeles was established in Westwood; ground was broken on September 12, 1927, and the campus opened for regular classes on September 20, 1929.

-Westwood Village established
+Westwood Village

 Westwood Village, a planned, 55 acre immediately south of the UCLA campus, was only the second such district on this scale ever to be built worldwide, preceded only by Country Club Plaza (1922–23) in Kansas City.
 It with was created by the Janss Investment Company, run by Harold and Edwin Janss and their father, Peter, in the late 1920s as a shopping district and headquarters of the Janss Company.
 Its boom was complemented by the boom of UCLA which opened in 1929 and served not only faculty, staff and students but also affluent shoppers from the surrounding upscale single-family-home neighborhoods.